MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-fixedlayout-control.md

 ---
-title: "Arranging Fields in Rows and Columns Using a fixed Control"
+title: Arranging Fields in Rows and Columns Using a fixed Control
-description: A fixed control is used to arrange page fields in rows and columns, similar to a matrix-like format which is typically used to display statistical data. ms.custom: na ms.date: 12/15/2022 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: conceptual
+description: A fixed control is used to arrange page fields in rows and columns, similar to a matrix-like format, which is typically used to display statistical data. ms.custom: bap-template ms.date: 02/06/2023 ms.reviewer: na ms.service: dynamics365-business-central ms.topic: conceptual
-author: SusanneWindfeldPedersen
+author: jswymer
+ms.author: jswymer
 ---

 # Arranging fields in rows and columns using the fixed control

 By default, fields on a FastTab are arranged automatically in two columns based on the number of fields.
 For more information on how the fields are placed on a page, see [Field Arrangement on a Fasttab](devenv-arranging-fields-on-fasttab.md).
-To manually arrange fields, you can either use a Grid control to design the page to look like a grid-like format, or a fixed control to design the page to look like a matrix-like format.
+To arrange fields manually, you can either use a Grid control to design the page to look like a grid-like format, or a fixed control to design the page to look like a matrix-like format.
 To understand the differences between the two controls to help you determine which control to use, see [Comparing Grid and Fixed controls](devenv-arranging-fields-using-grid-and-fixed-controls.md).

 > [!IMPORTANT]
 > Fields in a fixed layout are not editable even if the **Editable** property is set to **true**.
 However, if the field drills down to a page where the field source is defined, then you can modify the field.
 For more information, see [Editable Property](properties/devenv-editable-property.md).

 ## How fixed control works

-You use the fixed control to arrange page fields in rows and columns to form a matrix-like layout except that the fixed control contains a specific number of fields, and a matrix can contain an unspecified number of fields.
+Use the fixed control to arrange page fields in rows and columns to form a matrix-like layout.
+The difference is that the fixed control contains a specific number of fields, and a matrix can contain an unspecified number of fields.
 A Fixed group control is typically used to display statistical data.
 The following illustration shows an example of a page that uses a fixed control to show sales totals for different time periods.

 ![Fixed control illustration on web client.](media/BusWebClientFixedLayout.PNG "BusinessCentralFixedControl")